Project-PoCs/HelloWorld/README.md

 # HelloWorld
-This is a sample hello world code
+This is a sample hello world code.